minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

 ### Importing the source data

-To create the data files we need, we will be using `cbsgebiedsindelingen_2020_v3_pdok.gpkg` as data source this package can be downloaded from: [www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen](https://www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen)
+To create the data files we need, we will be using `cbsgebiedsindelingen_2020_v3_pdok.gpkg` as the data source.
+This package can be downloaded from: [www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen](https://www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen)

 ATTENTION: At the time of writing, the `cbsgebiedsindelingen_2020_v3_pdok.gpkg` file is the latest version.
 It is of course very likely that by the time new data needs to be generated that a newer file is available.